 The pirates constructed two medieval fortresses high above the town to protect it from attackers, and both can be visited for grand views over the town, if your legs can take the climb.
 It’s also well worth taking an excursion up the Cetina river; the most sedate option is a river cruise, stopping off in a riverside restaurant on the way to sample local specialties such as frogs, eels and snails.

 To get the adrenaline pumping, sign up for whitewater rafting on the rapids a little further upstream.
-You’ll paddle your way through turquoise waters that carve a channel through a lush valley, with tall mountains on either side.
+You’ll paddle your way through the turquoise waters of Cetina Canyon that carve a channel through a lush valley, with tall mountains on either side.
 Another exciting way to enjoy the spectacular scenery is shooting down the canyon by zipline.
 Eight wires of varying length and steepness zigzag through the gorge, crossing the river several times on the way.

 Often overlooked by tourists in favor of its more famous neighbors, the bucolic island of Šolta is ideal for anyone who wants to get away from it all.
 The island’s most attractive settlements are the seaside towns of Maslinica and Stomorska, which wrap around pretty harbors at opposite ends of the island.
 Maslinica is the ritzier of the two, with a yacht marina and a luxurious hotel in a restored castle.
 Stomorska, the island’s oldest coastal settlement, has a more traditional vibe, and is a great place to eat a simple yet delicious lunch of grilled fish and vegetables right by the water.